Access Kubernetes resources from the Azure portal

 kubectl command-line tool, streamlining the experience for viewing and editing your Kubernetes resources.
 The resource viewer currently includes multiple resource types, such as deployments, pods, and replica sets.

-The Kubernetes resource view from the Azure portal replaces the AKS dashboard add-on, which is deprecated.
+The Kubernetes resource view from the Azure portal replaces the deprecated AKS dashboard add-on.

 View Kubernetes resources